Olshansk/ipo_data_analysis/README.md

 ``('TFSC', '2014-8-8', '9.45', '2015-8-10', '9.70')``

-**Note: All the prices used are adjusted for present day stock splits.**

 ### Parallelization ###
 Retrieving historical data that dates a decade back for a certain company make take a while, so multiple processes are kicked off to run in parallel and reduce the execution time.
 The limiting factor on the number of processes that can be run is the rate limiting enforced by YQL.

 The three stock exchanges investigated are NASDAQ, NYSE and AMEX.
-Each process is responsible for 1000 companies (at most) from a specific exchange, and is named EXCHANGE_NUM.
+Each process is pulls the data for 1000 companies (at most) from a specific exchange sequentially.
+The output from each process is written out to a file under all_data and year_only_data named EXCHANGE_NUM.

-There are definitely many more ways to optimize this, this is just the only method I implemented.

 Parsing Data
 ============

 Execution
 ---------

-After following the execution steps above, run the commands below.

 ```
   $ cat all_data/* > all_data.txt